rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs before setting the light level for an object or a map.
 You can override the result.

 ```
-Obj     arg0 - the object being set, or -1 when setting the light level for a map
+Obj     arg0 - The object being set, or -1 when setting the light level for a map
-int     arg1 - the light intensity
+int     arg1 - The light intensity
-int     arg2 - the light radius, or -1 when setting the light level for a map
+int     arg2 - The light radius, or -1 when setting the light level for a map

-int     ret0 - overrides the light intensity.
+int     ret0 - Overrides the light intensity.
 Intensity range is from 0 to 65536
-int     ret1 - overrides the light radius.
+int     ret1 - Overrides the light radius.
 Radius range is from 0 to 8 (works only for the object)
 ```

 -------------------------------------------